rust-lang/book/second-edition/nostarch/chapter12.md

 will be the filename, so we put a reference to the second argument in the variable `filename`.

-We're temporarily printing out the values of these variables, again to prove to ourselves that our code is working as we intend.
-Let's try running this program again with the arguments `test` and `sample.txt`:
+We’re temporarily printing out the values of these variables, again to prove to ourselves that our code is working as we intend.
+Let’s try running this program again with the arguments `test` and `sample.txt`:

 ```